davidfrantz/force/docs/source/history/vdev.rst

     approach of Olivier Hagolle.
 A new parameter ``SELECT = TRUE/FALSE`` was introduced. with ``FALSE`` enabling the weighted average.
 Note that the ``INF`` and ``SCR`` products will not be produced when using this option.

+  - a new parameter ``OUTPUT_SUBFOLDERS`` was implemented that allows to output the data into subfolders under the tile folder instead of just dumping everything into the tile folder itself.
+It is planned that this feature will be expanded in the future. ``OUTPUT_SUBFOLDERS = FALSE`` remains the default.

 - **FORCE L2PS**

   - force-level2 was refactored.
 Little has changed for users.
 The logfiles are more verbose, and